IgorSokoloff/rr_with_compression_experiments_source_code/README.md

 # Federated Optimization Algorithms with Random Reshuffling and Gradient Compression

-This is a Python 3 implementation of Q-RR, DIANA-RR, Q-NASTYA, NASTYA-DIANA, QSGD, DIANA, FedCOM and FedPAQ algorithms from the [paper](https://arxiv.org/abs/2206.07021).
+This is a Python 3 code for the experiments with Q-RR, DIANA-RR, Q-NASTYA, NASTYA-DIANA, QSGD, DIANA, FedCOM and FedPAQ algorithms from the [paper](https://arxiv.org/abs/2206.07021).

  ## Reference
- In case you find the method or code useful for your research, please consider citing
+ In case you find the methods or code useful for your research, please consider citing

  ```
 @article{sadiev2022federated,